squarebe/CV/README.md

 Balint Nemes
 ---

 I'm a beardy programmer with dyslexy and with its positives and negatives who is eager to create.
-I did achieved much since i learnt how to live and !work! with my gift.<br/> Since i'm development/progress driven-minded i'm looking for a challenging, diversive, friendly environment to work in, i'm also not afraid of doing repetetive things if those are not for life-time.
+I did achieved much since I learnt how to live and !work! with my gift.<br/> Since I'm development/progress driven-minded I'm looking for a challenging, diversive, friendly environment to work in, I'm also not afraid of doing repetetive things if those are not for life-time.

 Skills
 ---